 It must be taken into account that indications differ for each patient.
 Treatment success significantly depends on multiple biological and medical factors as well as on adequate preliminary and follow-up treatment.
-The authors and the company Sunstar Suisse SA can therefore not guarantee the success of treatment with the suggested treatments.

 Any liability for material or immaterial damage arising from the use (or disuse) of this information is excluded.
 The GUIDOR easy-graft CLASSIC, GUIDOR easy-graft CRYSTAL, GUIDOR calc-i-oss CLASSIC and GUIDOR calc-i-oss CRYSTAL instructions for use leaflets, which are authoritative regarding therapeutic information, must be observed.
 Each user is asked to study the instructions for use in detail.